Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Why some families start with “help” instead of “program”

-Parents searching for online reading help for struggling readers are often in a different place than parents searching for the “best program.”
-They are usually not asking for the perfect branded solution yet.
-They are asking for help — real help — because something is not working.
+Parents searching for online reading help for struggling readers are often in a different place than parents searching for the single “best program.”
+They are usually not asking for a perfect branded answer yet.
+They are asking for help because something is clearly not working.

-That matters.
-When you search for help for struggling readers at home, you may still be figuring out whether your child needs stronger structure, more guided practice, or simply a lower-pressure way back into reading.
+That matters because “help” is a broader question.
+You may still be figuring out whether your child needs stronger structure, more guided practice, or simply a lower-pressure way back into reading.
 That is why this page is built around support matching, not just product ranking.

 What kind of online reading help does your child need?

-Before choosing a tool, it helps to answer one question: what kind of help is your child actually missing?
+Before choosing a tool, answer one question first: what kind of help is your child actually missing?

 Your child may need structured reading help if…